Back to home

 Key Points

-• Lautaro de León scored winner in 77th min after team move involving Carrique, Minsu, Álvaro Martín.
+• Lautaro de León scored the winner in 77th minute, his fourth goal this season.

-FC Andorra ended 2025 on a high, defeating second-placed Deportivo de La Coruña 1-0 at Nou Estadi de la FAF in Encamp to claim their second consecutive league victory.
-Lautaro de León scored the decisive goal in the 77th minute, firing home after a fluid team move involving Carrique, Minsu and Álvaro Martín.
-The result lifted the Tricolors to 11th place with 24 points, four points clear of the relegation zone.
+FC Andorra ended the year on a high with a 1-0 victory against second-placed Deportivo de La Coruña at Nou Estadi de la FAF in Encamp on Saturday.
+Lautaro de León scored the decisive goal in the 77th minute—his fourth of the season—after a sequence involving Carrique, Minsu and Álvaro Martín.
+The win lifted the Tricolors to provisional 11th place on 24 points, four clear of relegation.

 Share the article via